-We consent to the incorporation by reference in the following Registration Statements of Diodes Incorporated and Subsidiaries of our report dated March 2, 2015, which report expresses an unqualified opinion related to the consolidated financial statements of Diodes Incorporated and Subsidiaries (the "Company") and the effectiveness of internal control over financial reporting of the Company appearing in this Annual Report (Form 10-K) for the year ended December 31, 2014:
+We consent to the incorporation by reference in the following Registration Statements of Diodes Incorporated and Subsidiaries of our report dated March 11, 2016, related to the consolidated financial statements of Diodes Incorporated and Subsidiaries (the "Company") (which includes an explanatory paragraph regarding the Company's adoption of the Accounting Standards Update 2015-17, Balance Sheet Classification of Deferred Taxes) and the effectiveness of internal control over financial reporting of the Company appearing in this Annual Report (Form 10-K) for the year ended December 31, 2015:

 - Registration Statement on Form S-8 (No. 333-78716) pertaining to the Incentive Bonus Plan and 1993 Non-Qualified Stock Option Plan of Diodes Incorporated; - Registration Statements on Form S-8 (Nos.
-333-106775 and 333-124809) pertaining to the 2001 Omnibus Equity Incentive Plan of Diodes Incorporated; - Registration Statement on Form S-8 (No. 333-189298) pertaining to the Diodes Incorporated 2013 Equity Incentive Plan; and - Registration Statement on Form S-8 (No. 333-189299) pertaining to the 2001 Omnibus Equity Incentive Plan of Diodes Incorporated.
+333-106775 and 333-124809) pertaining to the 2001 Omnibus Equity Incentive Plan of Diodes Incorporated; - Registration Statement on Form S-8 (No. 333-189299) pertaining to the 2001 Omnibus Equity Incentive Plan of Diodes Incorporated; and - Registration Statement on Form S-8 (No. 333-189298) pertaining to the Diodes Incorporated 2013 Equity Incentive Plan

-/S/ Moss Adams, LLP
+/s/ Moss Adams LLP

-Los Angeles, California March 2, 2015
+Los Angeles, California March 11, 2016